arnodelorme/wp15/BIDScramble/README.md

 positional arguments:
-  inputdir              The input-directory with the real data outputdir             The output-directory with generated pseudo data include               A list of wildcard patterns that select the files in the input-
-                        directory to be included in the output directory
+  inputdir              The input-directory with the real data outputdir             The output-directory with generated pseudo data include               A list of wildcard patterns that select the files in the input-directory to be included in the output
+                        directory

 options:
   -h, --help            show this help message and exit -p PRESERVE [PRESERVE ...], --preserve PRESERVE [PRESERVE ...]
                         A list of tsv column names between which the relationship is preserved when generating the pseudo data.
                         Supports wildcard patterns (default: None)

 examples:
   bidscramble bids pseudobids '*.tsv'